apoorvanand/user-matching-campaign/README.md

 Todo
 ----
-1. Send function for matches
-2. Check that users exist before sending out tweets
+1. Check that users exist before sending out tweets
-3. More appropriate responses for routes
-4. Better way to import the corpus (i.e. don't use a timeout?)
+2. Better way to import the corpus (i.e. don't use a timeout?)
-5. Check that all requires are necessary
+3. Check that all requires are necessary
-6. Add action to clear out database tables after matches are sent
+4. Add action to clear out database tables after matches are sent
-7. If possible, add a function that checks status of previous action to make sure the current action can run
+5. If possible, add a function that checks status of previous action to make sure the current action can run

 Gnip Dates
 ----------